$7.6 trillion of US government debt will mature in the next year, adding pressure on rates

 Nearly a third of all outstanding US government debt is set to mature in the next 12 months, according to an analysis from asset management firm Apollo.

-A chart from Chief Economist Torsten Sløk shows that the share of US public debt set to mature in a year or less has steadily risen toward pandemic-era levels and is now at 31%.
-In terms of dollar amount, that's $7.6 trillion, a high not seen since early 2021.
+A chart shared by Chief Economist Torsten Sløk in September showed that the share of US public debt set to mature in a year or less has steadily risen toward pandemic-era levels and is now at 31%.

+In terms of dollar amount, that's $7.6 trillion, a high not seen since early 2021, and is a source of upward pressure on US rates, he added.

 In addition, public debt maturing in the near term accounts for more than a quarter of US GDP.
 However, this is below its 2020 peak, when it made up a significantly larger share.

-Still, Sløk said the $7.6 trillion coming due is one source of upward pressure on US rates.

 The estimate comes as federal deficits have exploded in recent years, sharply elevating the trajectory of US debt.
-The Treasury Department has already auctioned $1 trillion in bonds just within this quarter.
+The Treasury Department auctioned $1 trillion in bonds just within the third quarter.

+The US debt coming due next year could keep rising, after the Treasury issued its latest quarterly refunding statement in early November.
+Against expectations, the department elected to lean more on T-bills issuance moving forward, and slow the sale of longer-dated bonds.

 Meanwhile, borrowing costs have soared in the last year and a half as the Federal Reserve embarked on an aggressive tightening campaign, raising the government's debt-servicing costs.
+Despite coming down sharply in November, they remain well above year-ago levels.

 Rates have also been under pressure from the Fed's quantitative tightening program, which removed a top buyer from the bond market.
 The central bank has allowed about $1 trillion of its debt holdings to run off its balance sheet.
-Though yields have climbed in recent months, the overall impact of QT on the marketplace has been limited so far, as the Treasury has found ample buyers among money market funds and private traders.

-But according to a St. Louis Fed research paper from late August, money market fund participation in recent T-bill auctions has begun flattening out.
+The Treasury has hit some snags trying to find enough buyers for the surge of fresh debt.
+Recent auctions have been met with weak demand while others saw normal uptake.

 Read the original article on Business Insider